 Is there a Power Skating Program at your club?

 Yes.
-The Port Coquitlam Skating Club has a Hockey/Ringette Skating Skills Development Program on Saturdays at 12:45 pm - 1:30 pm.
+The Port Coquitlam Skating Club has a Hockey/Ringette Skating Skills Development Program on Saturdays at 11:45 am - 12:30 pm (Spring 2021 Skating Season).
 In order to qualify for this program, skaters must be 7 years or older (Hockey Division U8 to Rep Level) with previous skating experience: the ability to skate forward & backward, and to stop on demand without use of the boards.
 Email Larissa Horobec at for further information.

 PLACEMENT WITHIN THE CANSKATE PROGRAM: